 Fiddler, singer, and stepdancer April Verch knows how relevant an old tune can be.
 She grew up surrounded by living, breathing roots music and decided early she wanted to be a professional musician.

 She took that leap, and has been quietly leaping into new, nuanced places for more than two decades.
 Moving from exuberant stepdancer to fiddle wunderkind and silver-voiced singer.
 Verch keeps the community-fired celebratory side of her music at the forefront, honing a keen awareness of how to engage contemporary listeners.

 With countless awards, ten albums and sixteen years of touring under her belt with “The April Verch Band”, Verch has moved from upstart prodigy to mature and reflective songwriter, interpreter, and storyteller.
 She has performed around the world, including festival, theatre and performing arts centre appearances in Canada, USA, China, Australia, United Kingdom, Belgium, Sweden, Denmark, Finland, Norway, Germany, Austria, France, Czech Republic and the United Arab Emirates.
 Passionate about giving back, she makes master classes, workshops and camps a regular part of her touring activity.
 Verch was one of 6 fiddlers who represented the Canadian fiddle tradition to the world at the 2010 Olympic Winter Games in Vancouver, as part of a segment called “Fiddle Nation”.

 Check out tour dates to find out when they’ll be near you!
 (Look for the tour dates marked ***Newberry & Verch)

-Check out this great video of Joe & April performing at Celtic Colours International Festival (Cape Breton, NS in October 2016) and find more great videos on their YouTube Playlist!
+Check out this great video of Joe & April performing the title track of their debut release “Going Home” in Sheffield, UK, and then find more great videos on their YouTube Playlist!